alexwohlbruck/covalent/readme.md

 ```

 ##### `CONNECT_NETWORK`
 Connect to a Wifi network.
 Pass the SSID and password in the payload.
 If successfull, a response is sent via `CONNECTION_SUCCESS`.
-If unsuccessful, a response is sent via `CONNECTION_FAIL`.
+If unsuccessful, a response is sent via `CONNECTION_FAILURE`.

 Payload:
 ```json